GooTechnologies/datamodel/README.md

     [byteOffset, length, format]

-    byteOffset: offset where in the file to start reading
+- `byteOffset`: offset where in the file to start reading

-    length: the number of values of the given type that should be read (i.e. NOT the number of bytes)
+- `length`: the number of values of the given type that should be read (i.e. NOT the number of bytes)

-    format: one of 'uint8', 'uint16', 'uint32', 'float32'
+- `format`: one of 'uint8', 'uint16', 'uint32', 'float32'

 The `offset` value must be a multiple of 4, so if the byte length of a data array is not a multiple of 4, the data is padded with zeros.
 E.g. storing 3 uint16, you'd add another 00 00 and start the next buffer on the position after.